duckdb/duckdb-web/docs/dev/building/build_configuration.md

 ### `BUILD_BENCHMARK`

-When this flag is set, our in-house Benchmark testing suite is built.
+When this flag is set, DuckDB's in-house benchmark suite is built.
 More information about this can be found [here](https://github.com/duckdb/duckdb/blob/main/benchmark/README.md).

 ### `BUILD_JDBC`